Are Liver Shots Legal in Boxing? | Easily Explained

 Why Do Liver Shots Hurt?

-Liver Shots hurt due to a punch to the liver directly affects the vagus nerve, the nerve in control of digestion and rest.
+Liver Shots hurt due to a punch to the liver directly affecting the vagus nerve, the nerve in control of digestion and rest.

 When that nerve is hit, the fighter will feel their heart rate & blood pressure decrease, and will immediately feel dizzy and nauseous.

-Add that on top of the unbearable pain that immediately collapses a fighter to the floor, and it's clear why it is devastating.
+Add that on top of the unbearable pain that immediately collapses the toughest fighters in the world to the floor, and it's clear why Boxers can't outlast a liver shot.

 Boxer Landing the Liver Shot